Your Complete Guide to the UK Customs Declaration Service (CDS)

 This guide covers everything you need to know: what CDS is, how it works, how to register, and how dedicated customs declaration software can help you file accurately, quickly and in full compliance with HMRC requirements.

-What is the Customs Declaration Service (CDS)?
+What is the UK Customs Declaration Service (CDS) and How does it works?

-The Customs Declaration Service, known as CDS, is HMRC’s digital platform for submitting customs declarations when importing and exporting goods to and from the United Kingdom.
+The UK Customs Declaration Service, known as CDS, is HMRC’s digital platform for submitting customs declarations when importing and exporting goods to and from the United Kingdom.
 It replaced the older CHIEF (Customs Handling of Import and Export Freight) system as the UK’s primary customs declaration system.

 CDS handles all types of UK customs declarations, including: